furkanmustafa/FMNetworkImage/README.md

 ### Notes

  **DOESN'T** use ARC.
-If you're using ARC in your project, you'll need `-fno-objc-arc` for `FMNetworkImage.m` [need help?](http://stackoverflow.com/questions/6646052/how-can-i-disable-arc-for-a-single-file-in-a-project)
+If you're using ARC in your project, you'll need `-fno-objc-arc` for `UIImageView+FMNetworkImage.m` [need help?](http://stackoverflow.com/questions/6646052/how-can-i-disable-arc-for-a-single-file-in-a-project)

 ### License